Is my car worth less after an accident?

 Your car could be worth less after a serious crash.

 Other things that impact car value, regardless of accidents, will also continue to apply.
-So, as well as the car depreciation that comes with accidents, you’ll also have to remember that age and milage are key factors in valuations.
+So, as well as the car depreciation that comes with accidents, you’ll also have to remember that age and mileage play a role.

 What is diminished value?